 It is difficult for me to get to your office.
 What are my options?

-Telehealth sessions are available.
+Telehealth sessions are available for clients who reside in the state of Arizona.
 On a case-by-case basis, off-site sessions may be an option.
 Please contact us for more information.

 What is your cancellation policy?